Ascentis/mssql-regex/README.md

     /// Specifies that the only valid captures are explicitly named or numbered groups
     /// of the form.
     /// This allows unnamed parentheses to act as noncapturing groups without the
-    /// syntactic clumsiness of the expression (?:…).
+    /// syntactic clumsiness of the expression (?:â€¦).
 For more information, see the
     /// "Explicit Captures Only" section in the Regular Expression Options topic.
      ExplicitCapture = 4,